-Tara Mandala is thrilled to launch a new fund for Diversity & Inclusion.
+Tara Mandala is thrilled to launch a new fund for Diversity, Inclusion & Equity.
 Thanks to a generous anonymous gift, we have been able to seed this new fund and to increase the EVADA Scholarship fund.

 Karla Jackson-Brewer and Chandra Easton